forci/pdf-generator-bundle/README.md

 public function registerBundles() {
     $bundles = [
         new Symfony\Bundle\FrameworkBundle\FrameworkBundle(),
-        // Add WucdbmPdfGeneratorBundle to your AppKernel
+        // Add ForciPdfGeneratorBundle to your AppKernel
-        new \Wucdbm\Bundle\PdfGeneratorBundle\WucdbmPdfGeneratorBundle(),
+        new \Forci\Bundle\PdfGeneratorBundle\ForciPdfGeneratorBundle(),
     ];
 }